RobertBaruch/amaranth-tutorial/6_combining.md

 m.d.comb += ptr.eq(addr + offset)
 ```

-we expect `ptr` to be a 16-bit value, since that is what we set it to be.
+We expect `ptr` to be a 16-bit value, since that is what we set it to be.
 However, what happens here?

 ```python
 y = Signal()